 Where the Named Chair is tied to a University leadership position (e.g. Department Chair), the search committee performs a dual role.
 It is assumed that an individual with the stature and qualifications to be appointed to a University leadership position also has the stature and qualifications to be the Named Chair holder.

-Once the search committee for the leadership position is established, a copy of the membership should be submitted to medicine.namedchairs@utoronto.ca, along with the name of the Named Chair and a note explaining the search for this Named Chair is tied to a leadership position.
+If a new Chair is tied to a leadership position, but there is already an incumbent in place, a search is not required, and the hospital can directly proceed to Step 3: Recommend a candidate.

 Recruitment process under special circumstances